greenelab/TDM/README.md

 # TDM
-An R package for normalizing RNA-seq data to make them more comparable to microarray data for use with machine learning.
+An R package for normalizing RNA-seq data to make them comparable to microarray data for use with machine learning.

 In order to include this package in your R code, you only need to do the following: